Ewa6/quoteable-service/docs/tutorials/quick-start-guide.md

 # Make your first request

-Welcome to the Quoteable Service!
-This guide will walk you through the basic steps to get started with using our API to manage subscribers and their favorite quotes.
+Welcome to Quoteable Service.
+This guide walks you through the basic steps to get started with the API to manage subscribers and their favorite quotes.

 ## Prerequisites